Lead in Paint

 In Your Home

-The most effective way to find out if your home has lead paint is to use the services of a certified lead-based paint inspector or a risk assessor.
-An inspector can tell you if there is lead in the home and a risk assessor can tell you the extent of the hazard.
-Lead-safe painting and remodeling»
+The most effective way to find out if your home has lead paint is through a certified lead-based paint inspector or risk assessor.
+An inspector can tell you if there is lead in the home.
+A risk assessor can tell you the extent of the hazard.

-The older the home, the more likely it is that lead paint was used.
-This is especially true for homes built prior to 1950, but lead-based paints were widely used up to the time they were banned for residential purposes in 1978.
+The older the home, the more likely lead paint was used.
+This is especially true for homes built before 1940.
+Lead-based paint was used until it was banned for residential use in 1978.

 Free Home Assessment

-The Portland Regional Lead Hazard Control Program provides free evaluation of lead hazards and financial assistance to reduce lead-based paint hazards in homes occupied by qualified low- and moderate-income households.
-If your household includes a child under 6 years old, you may be eligible for assistance.
+Evaluates lead hazards and offers financial assistance to reduce lead-based paint hazards in homes occupied by qualified low- and moderate-income households.
+If your household has a child under 6 years old, you may be eligible for assistance.

-Home test kits for lead-paint are available, but may not always be accurate.
+Results for home lead paint test kits may not always be accurate.
 It can only tell you if lead is present on a surface.
-It cannot tell you how much lead there is, if there is a lead paint hazard, or what needs to be done to repair the hazard.
+It cannot tell you how much lead there is, whether it's a hazard, or what needs to be done to repair the hazard.

 More Information